 Supplements alone won’t work – but if you are employing the techniques above, you can augment with a few things for extra support.

-Immune Warrior – new from Niyama this next-level immune powder drink mix contains immune-boosting medicinal mushrooms, clinically studied beta glucans, N-acetyl-cysteine (respiratory support), l-glutamine, buffered vitamin C, plant-sourced D3 and zinc.
+Immune Warrior – new from Niyama this next-level immune powder drink mix contains immune-boosting medicinal mushrooms, clinically studied beta glucans for immunity, N-acetyl-cysteine (respiratory support), l-glutamine, buffered vitamin C, plant-sourced D3 and zinc.
 Take daily during virus season, or the second you feel something coming on.
+And no pills to swallow!

 And make sure you are taking Vitamin D. I take it year-round, but it’s extra important in the colder months we so many people become deficient.